NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 colorMode = NONE : ColorMode
 ```

-Which color mode to use when rendering the tile set.
+Which color mode to use when rendering the tileset.
 The following exported enumerations can be used:

 ```js
 // No special color mode.
 Uses the default materials.